ronnyhota/Oscar-Leading-Actress-API/README.md

 **GitHub Repository:** https://github.com/ronnyhota/Oscar-Leading-Actress-API

-**Live Demo:** 'oscar-actress-api-ronny.azurewebsites.net' (but we can't use this exact link we have add in the necessary information to test out for example a 'health check' or to test out when we are looking up an actress!
-Try the links below!
+**Live Demo:** 'oscar-actress-api-ronny.azurewebsites.net' (but we CAN NOT USE this exact link.
+We have to add in the necessary information if we want to test out for example a 'health check' or to test out when we are looking up an actress.
+You must try the links below instead!)

 **Try it out:**
 - Health check: https://oscar-actress-api-ronny.azurewebsites.net/health